Between vs. Among

 - Among you and me, I don't think Jeff is a very good cook.

 - Which sentence is written incorrectly?

 - On the flight home, Kevin sat between his mother and his aunt.

-- Carla enjoys reading, cycling and yoga, among other things.
+- Carla enjoys reading, cycling and dancing, among other things.

 - Between the people to win the award were two of my friends.